billgib/cdm-ephemera/Docs/CDM Modeling Primer.md

       - Applies all resolution guidance directives, for example, including foreign key attributes and other selected attributes from related entity types in-line if required.
     - Is largely a self-contained entity definition that can be processed without further resolution.

-The resolution process currently adds a single import statement to a physical entity definition to import the file containing the logical entity definition from which it was resolved.
-This does mean that the **logical entity definition must be available at 'run time'**.
-This requirement is being reviewed.
+While all the import statements from the logical entity are removed by the resolution process, a single import statement is added to the physical entity definition that imports the file containing the original logical entity definition .
+This requires that the **logical entity definition is available at 'run time'**.

-- **Attributes**
+### Attributes
   - An attribute defines a slot on an entity that holds data about an instance of the entity.
-Examples  include, firstName, lastName, and birthdate on the Person entity snippet above.
+Examples are, firstName, lastName, and birthdate on the Person entity snippet above.
   - Attribute properties include name, description, display name
   - Attributes can be of a **datatype** , which might be a CDM primitive type like string or a custom datatype, like emailAddress, which might be defined as a string with additional formatting constraints defined.
 Properties include, nullable, maximum length, minimum and maximum value, purpose (such as identifier).
   - Attributes can be of an **entity type** , for example, Business.owner is of type Person.
 This defines a logical relationship between the Business and Person entities.
 Properties include min and maximum cardinality of the related entity.
   - Resolution guidance can be provided on entity attributes on logical entities that indicate how the relationship should be manifested in the resolved physical entity.

-- **Relationships**
+### Relationships

-  - Relationships in a purely logical model are defined by an entity attribute.
+  - Relationships between logical entities are defined by an entity attribute.
-  - CDM currently doesn't require you create entity attributes at both ends of a relationship, and if you do, it doesn't yet support the notion of binding a pair of entity attributes as the inverse of each other.
+  - CDM currently doesn't require you create entity attributes at both ends of a relationship, and if you do, it doesn't support the notion of binding a pair of entity attributes as the inverse of each other.
-  - Related entity types can be implemented in different ways.
-Resolution guidance on the entity can be used to indicate whether you want to use a relational implementation with a foreign key, or to embed a denormalized copy of a related entity, or support the notion of a structured or nested hierarchy of objects, which suits JSON or nested Parquet formats.
+  - Related entity types can be *implemented* in different ways.
+    - relational implementation with a foreign key, or to
+    - embed a denormalized copy of a related entity, or
+    - structured or nested hierarchy of objects, which suits JSON or nested Parquet formats.
+  - The implementation chosen is determined either by guidance parameters passed into the resolution action in the OM or by resolution guidance included in the entity definition.
   - If you choose to use a relational approach, you can then separately represent the connected notion of a relationship (with _from_ and _to_ entities) as a relationship object in the manifest.
 It is possible to generate the relationships in the manifest from the entities and their resolution guidance.

-- **Traits**
+### Traits
   - While entities and attributes describe the shape of data, traits provide an extensible way to classify CDM definitions with semantics or meaning.
 Traits are metadata that can be applied to a CDM object and which define characteristics that apply to all instances of that object.
   - Traits are named using a hierarchical namespace-like convention, e.g. is.dataFormat.Integer, is.partition.format.parquet, means.location.address.city, means.measurement.duration.minutes, means.identity.person.lastName, etc.
   - Traits may be simple tags or take parameters, such as precision and scale values on the trait is.dataformat.decimal.
   - There is base set of traits that ships with CDM and further traits can be defined to define an ontology for any domain of interest.

-- **DataTypes**
+### DataTypes
   - Datatypes define the logical type of a single datum.
   - CDM defines a set of standard datatypes, such as string, date, time, etc. which can be extended by custom datatypes.
   - Extending the primitive datatypes provides a way to define reusable semantic type definitions for attributes, like emailAddress.
 Datatypes can be tagged with traits to convey their meaning and to express constraints, such as maximum and minimum values or sizes, precision and range, default values.
   - When resolving an entity, logical Datatypes on the attributes are resolved to physical DataFormats with a set of data format traits that describe the semantics at the datatype level.

-- **Attribute groups**
+### Attribute groups
   - Attribute groups provide a way to group together attributes that are commonly used together but are not considered a datatype or entity.
   - AttributeGroups can be included in an entity definition like individual attributes.

-- **Entity resolution guidance and resolution**
+### Entity resolution guidance and resolution
   - A logical entity can include resolution guidance instructions that influence how it is resolved.
 Depending on the options chosen, mappings to different physical shapes are possible, particularly influencing how entity attributes are resolved, whether to a relational style (with FKs), denormalized/embedded with attributes from the realted entity inline, or nested/hierarchical suitable for formats like nested Parquet.
   - Using extension, it's possible to create alternate physical entities from the same base logical entity.
   - Resolution is normally performed by the CDM object model.
 Resolution creates a physical entity (see above).
 Resolved entity types could be authored by hand but it's not recommended.